ballerina-platform/module-ballerinax-hubspot.crm.commerce.discounts/ballerina/Package.md

    final Client hubSpotClient = check new (config);
    ```

-2. Create a Config.toml file and, configure the obtained credentials obtained in the above steps as follows:
+2. Create a `Config.toml` file inside the Ballerina package and add the following configurations with the values retrieved in the earlier steps.

    ```toml
     clientId = <Client Id>